Evan-Callaghan/FieldsAcademy-NeuralNetworks/README.md

 ### Evan Callaghan | Queen's University

 All project and course work for Neural Networks, a course offered by the Fields Academy through the University of Western Ontario.

+#### Project Folder
+Using a convolutional neural network framework for traffic data imputation.